Razer Blade 14 (2025) 14"

 • Neither product uses a fanless design.

-• Both products have a 1-year warranty period.
+• Both products come with a 1-year warranty period.

 • Neither product has a rugged build.